dgate-io/dgate/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/dgate-io/dgate)

 DGate is a distributed API Gateway built for developers.
 DGate allows you to use JavaScript/TypeScript to modify request/response data(L7).
-Inpired by [k6](https://github.com/grafana/k6) and [kong](https://github.com/Kong/kong).
+Inspired by [k6](https://github.com/grafana/k6) and [kong](https://github.com/Kong/kong).

 > DGate is currently in development and is not ready for production use.
 Please use at your own discretion.